-The much-awaited true sequel to UFO: Enemy Unknown... that fell flat as the vastly ambitious design goals made it in only as half-assed gimmicks or were forgotten altogether.
+The much-awaited true sequel to X-COM: UFO Defense... that fell flat as the vastly ambitious design goals made it in only as half-assed gimmicks or were forgotten altogether.

 There's a large pile of unused items left behind in the research tree and market listings, ranging from bare text entries hidden in the executable to instances of functioning items found only in corporate raids.

 These were officially removed, but someone forgot to purge the loot tables for a few raid targets.

 A clunky Mind Bender-lookalike that increases an agent's psi-defense when held and activated, as the half-assed UFOpedia page says.
 The effect is bugged so that any agent leaving the battlefield with it still armed and running will have the +30 bonus permanently added to their stats.
 They were officially removed from the retail version, but some are still lying around on Marsec property.